New Studies Challenge the Notion of Spinosaurus as a Swimming Dinosaur

 With Stubby Legs, the Spinosaurus Might Have Hunted In or Around Water

 Spinosaurus, one of the most captivating dinosaurs in history, has long fascinated scientists and paleontologists alike.
-However, recent studies have challenged traditional beliefs about this ancient creature’s lifestyle and habitat.
+However, recent studies have challenged traditional beliefs regarding this ancient creature’s lifestyle and habitat.
 Let’s delve into the implications of these groundbreaking ideas and explore potential future trends in the field of paleontology.

 Reassessing the Swimming Abilities of Spinosaurus